-The Lujan laboratory investigates the link between nutrition, metabolism and fertility in women.
-Specific interests include elucidating the endocrine, cellular and molecular mechanisms that to lead amenorrhea (loss of regular menstrual cycles) in overweight and obese women as well as improving the diagnosis and treatment of polycystic ovary syndrome (PCOS) - a condition of impaired fertility that is tightly linked to insulin resistance and excess male hormone production.
+The Lujan Laboratory investigates the link between nutrition, metabolism and fertility in women.
+Specific interests include elucidating the pathophysiological mechanisms that to lead amenorrhea (loss of regular menstrual cycles) in women, as well as improving the diagnosis, evaluation, and treatment of polycystic ovary syndrome (PCOS) -- a condition of impaired fertility that is tightly linked to insulin resistance and excess male hormone production.

 Current Research Opportunities

 We currently have openings for graduate students.
-Interested students should consult websites for the Graduate Fields of Nutritional Sciences (NS) and/or Molecular and Integrative Physiology ( MIP).
+Interested students should consult websites for the Graduate Fields of Nutritional Sciences (NS) and/or Biological and Biomedical Sciences (BBS)

 We are always interested in hearing from highly motivated individuals interested in postdoctoral studies in the area of nutritional and metabolic regulation of reproductive function.
 Candidates with experience working in the area of Infertility, Polycystic Ovary Syndrome, and/or Obesity and Insulin Resistance are encouraged to email us their curriculum vitae and statement of research interest.